fidelity/mabwiser/README.md

 The library also provides a simulation utility for comparing different policies and performing hyper-parameter tuning.
 MABWiser follows a scikit-learn style public interface, adheres to [PEP-8 standards](https://www.python.org/dev/peps/pep-0008/), and is tested heavily.

+If you are interested in Bandit-based Recommenders, see also [Mab2Rec library](https://github.com/fidelity/mab2rec) built on top of MABWiser.

 MABWiser is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.
 Documentation is available at [fidelity.github.io/mabwiser](https://fidelity.github.io/mabwiser).

 ## Quick Start